carpentries/instructor-training/_episodes/05-memory.md

 > 3. Write a question to test the student's ability to correctly fill in that blank.
 > 4. Take 10 minutes for this exercise.
 > 5. Paste your faded example in the Etherpad.
 {: .challenge}

-## Parsons Problems

-Another kind of exercise designed to reduce cognitive load is a *Parsons Problem*, in which learners are presented with the jumbled parts of a solution and asked to put them in order.
-When learning a language,
-for example,
-students could be asked to order a set of words to create a grammatically correct response to a question.
-Similarly,
-our learners can be given the lines of code needed to solve a problem and asked to arrange them.
-Learners can then be told that they have all the lines they need save one, and so on.

-Here is a really nice online Parsons Problem interactive tool.
-[Try it out!](http://runestoneinteractive.org/LearningAtScale/parsons.html)

-> ## Parsons Problems
->
-> Challenge option 1: Jumbled with an unnecesasary line
-> 1. Write 5 or 6 lines of code that does something useful,
-> 2. jumble them,
-> 3. then add one more line that looks plausible but isn't needed to solve the problem.
-> 4. How well can your partner tell which line is unnecessary?
->
-> Challenge option 2: Simply jumbled
-> 1. Pick a block of code from an existing Software or Data Carpentry lesson, or from another lesson you have taught recently.
-> 2. Jumble the code
-> 3. Paste your jumbled code block into the etherpad
-> 4. Determine the correct order of your partner's else's code block
->
-> This challenge should take about 10 minutes.
-{: .challenge}

 [cognitive-load-crit]: https://edtechdev.wordpress.com/2009/11/16/cognitive-load-theory-failure/